Frequently Asked Questions

 For the most part, locals are able to speak a little bit of English and, though Balinese is different from Bahasa Indonesia, it’s highly appreciated to speak at least some Bahasa when talking to locals.
 Honourifics are also very important in Indonesia!
 Be sure to address people properly, and immerse yourself in the language and culture.

-Bli” / “Pak” - what you call a guy in Bali if they’re in their 20s or younger / 30s or older
+Bli” - what to call a guy if they’re in their 20s or younger / “Pak” - if they’re in their 30s or older

-Mbok” / “Bu” - what you call a girl in Bali if they’re in their 20s or younger / 30s or older
+Mbok” - what to call a girl if they’re in their 20s or younger / “Bu” - if they’re in their 30s or older

 Selamat pagi/siang/sore/malam” - “Good morning/afternoon/evening/night